jerrineldo/testingwithleo/Will/readMe.md

-# Phase 4 Progress Notes
+# Phase 4 Progress Notes - June 7, 2021

 ## This week's progress
 - Last week I set up a remote database using mongodb and used an online tutorial as a framework to set up the CRUD functionality in Node and Express for the TOPICS collection.